liuba-larousse/react-hotelsearch-demo-json/LEARNINGS.md

 - 🥥🌿 In `<Typography/>` element always specify

   - Variant applies the theme typography styles
-  - Component used for the root node
+  - A Component used for the root node

 - 🥥🌿 In `<InputBase/>` element arial-label can be specified as input pros `inputProps={{ "aria-label": "search airbnb" }}`